 City born and country raised, Warwick understands people as much as he understands the law.

 It is this combination of talents, coupled with over 35 years of legal experience, that has seen Warwick become sought after for his expertise in areas and matters relating to Estates, Trusts, Wills, Superannuation Funds, Companies, Powers of Attorney, Guardianship, Business entities and the claims that can be made upon them.

 Warwick's journey as a lawyer has brought him far since being admitted in 1980 to practise as a solicitor of the Supreme Court to now being Partner at Turnbull Hill Lawyers.
 He is the partner in charge of the Wills & Estates, Family Law, Estate Planning and Business Succession teams.
-He works alongside Adrian Corbould (Accredited Specialist Wills & Estates Law), Mary Windeyer, Kaylyn Lyle and Amy Warden in the Contested Wills & Estates Team.
+He works alongside Adrian Corbould (Accredited Specialist Wills & Estates Law), Mary Windeyer, and Kaylyn Lyle in the Contested Wills & Estates Team.

 As a person who cares greatly about others it comes as no surprise that Warwick, and the various teams he leads, commit themselves wholeheartedly to protecting families and other stakeholders in Australia.One way they achieve this is by structuring a client's existing and future wealth in a way that strategically minimises risk.
 Clients with a range of personal interests and business assets find this service a vital component of their broader risk management and planning strategies.